Nakilon/nakilon/README.md

 In spare time I translated ruby-lang.org to Russian.
 I can make slides and give a talk.

 If you are a recruiter, here is my [CV in English](https://storage.yandexcloud.net/unversioned.www.nakilon.pro/VictorMaslov_CV2023mar_en.pdf) (updated Mar 2023).
+And recently I started a little cringe [blog](https://nakilon.bearblog.dev/blog/) with notes about coding.